DevNambi/blog-drafts/020 - What is Ethical.md

 All of these have a few common elements:

-- They put *your desires* ahead of the desires of others.
+* They put *your desires* ahead of the desires of others.
-- They are not something you would want to have happen to you, or your loved ones.
+* They are not something you would want to have happen to you.

-The worst examples are when you hurt a small number of people very badly (murder) or hurt *many* people a bit.
+It turns out some people know how to be good.
+They're just under the age of 10.

 #### Children Know How to be Good